Are we concentrating too much on being friends with our children?

 My children are still young enough to think I am the absolute coolest and most amazing person in their universe.

 Which is, of course, the most fantastic and confidence boosting feeling.

-Because while I'm clearly their parent and the one to point out both bedtimes and the fact that no, we can't have Nutella at every meal, I have yet to say no to something that truly enraged them.
+Because, while I'm clearly their parent and the one to point out both bedtimes and the fact that no, we can't have Nutella at every meal, I have yet to say no to something that truly enraged them.
 Yet.

 I am sure the day will come when I will become the single most hated person in our household.
-The one who has just denied them fun times with their friends and told them homework comes first, or informed them that no, they are not allowed to backpack around Thailand with their slightly creepy looking friend, or, you know, holding their tablets hostage because I feel like people should talk, not chat, over dinner.
+The one who has just denied them fun times with their friends and told them homework comes first, or informed them that no, they are not allowed to backpack around Thailand with their slightly creepy looking friend, or, you know, holding their tablets hostage because I feel like people should talk, not message, over dinner.

 But for now, I am soaking up my popularity.
 Big time.

 Those of you with kids who have reached that age where they turn on you, though, might find Kristina Kuzmic now-viral video just as hilarious as we did.
 In the video, the mum-of-three explains, through mouthfuls of ice cream and Merlot, why she is not befriending her children anytime soon: